fikayo-sanni/ductape-docs/docs/SDK/apps/app-instance.md

 sidebar_position: 3
 ---

-# Create an App Instance
+# Create App Builder Instance

 You can create a reusable app instance which can be used for interacting with the app interface